bhushanK729/Android-JSON-Parse-Images-and-Texts-Tutorial/README.md

 Android JSON Parse Images and Texts Tutorial

-This app refers to the tutorial about how to to parse JSON images and texts in your android applications.
+This app refers to the tutorial about how to parse JSON images and texts in your android applications.

 Visit our tutorial link @ http://www.androidbegin.com/tutorial/android-json-parse-images-and-texts-tutorial/